dialoguemd/fastapi-sqla/README.md

 ### `session`

 Sqla session to create db fixture:
-* All changes done at test setiup or during the test are rollbacked at test tear down;
+* All changes done at test setup or during the test are rollbacked at test tear down;
 * No record will actually be written in the database;
 * Changes in one session need to be committed to be available from other sessions;